-Intended for cycling and tracks your power, heart rate and distance during a LOOP
+Intended for cycling and tracks your power, heart rate and distance during a Loop

-To use the LOOP with Suunto 5:
+To use the Loop with Suunto 9:

-- 1. Before you start an exercise recording, press the lower button to open the sport mode options. - 2.
-Scroll to SuuntoPlusTM and press the middle button. - 3.
-Scroll to the LOOP feature you want to use and press the middle button. - 4.
+- 1. Before you start an exercise recording, swipe up or press the lower button to open the sport mode options. - 2.
+Scroll to and tap SuuntoPlusTM or press the middle button. - 3.
+Scroll to and tap Loop feature you want to use or press the middle button. - 4.
 Scroll up to the start view and start your exercise as normal.

-When you start your exercise your Suunto 5 will record the starting point and if you pass this point later during your exercise, you have done a loop.
+When you start your exercise your Suunto 9 will record the starting point and if you pass this point later during your exercise, you have done a loop.

-You can also start a LOOP manually by pressing the lower right button at any stage, then this location will act as the start point of the LOOP.
+You can also start a Loop manually by pressing the lower right button at any stage, then this location will act as the start point of the Loop.

-The result of each finished loop will be visible on your watch for 20 seconds before returning to LOOP screen.
+The result of each finished loop will be visible on your watch for 20 seconds before returning to Loop screen.

-After you have stopped the exercise recording, you will find the LOOP result in the summary and in Suunto app.
+After you have stopped the exercise recording, you will find the Loop result in the summary and in Suunto app.
 The number of loops are counted as well as the average loop duration and distance.
 You will also see the fastest loop you tracked during the session.